aamir21198/Session-Based-Product-Recommendations/README.md

 | Coverage@20   | 0.794     | 0.602           |
 | Popularity@20 | 0.032     | 0.060           |

-• We reported four metrics computed from the top 20 recommended products.
+* We reported four metrics computed from the top 20 recommended products.
-• We reported the average of the metrics for all 5 slices.
+* We reported the average of the metrics for all 5 slices.
-• MRR (Mean Reciprocal Rank): Evaluates to what extent can the immediate next product in a session be predicted.
+* MRR (Mean Reciprocal Rank) evaluates to what extent can the immediate next product in a session be predicted.

 ## Conclusion
 * We found a combination of optimal hyperparameter values that maximized our model's performance thereby improving the results found in Ludewig and Jannach’s research paper